 Hit *Pause* Before Mixing SPF Into Your Foundation

 Instead, Dr. Mack recommends layering the two products.
-“The order in which you apply the products depends on the type of SPF being used.
-For example, If you are using a chemical sunscreen, it needs to sit directly on the skin to absorb the rays of the sun where it is then converted to heat.
+“The order in which you apply the products depends on the type of SPF being used,” she says.
+“For example, If you are using a chemical sunscreen, it needs to sit directly on the skin to absorb the rays of the sun where it is then converted to heat.
 In this instance, I recommend applying SPF first.”

 And if you’re using a physical sunscreen, it should be applied after moisturizer and foundation.
 “Physical sunscreens contain zinc or titanium dioxide and act as a barrier, reflecting the UV rays of the sun,” explains Dr. Mack.
 “Moreover, they can be layered over other facial products because they reflect the UV rays of the sun.”

-On Choosing the Right Face Sunscreen
+How to Choose the Right Face Sunscreen

 “First, you should choose an SPF 30 or higher that has broad-spectrum coverage, meaning that it protects from both UVA and UVB rays,” explains Dr. Mack.
-“When using a chemical sunscreen, it should be applied at least 15 to 20 minutes before sun exposure to bare skin.
+“When using a chemical sunscreen, it should be applied at least 15 to 20 minutes before sun exposure on bare skin.
 Physical sunscreens, however, may be applied immediately before sun exposure because they don’t take time to work.”

 How Much Sunscreen Should You Use?

 According to Dr. Mack, most people aren’t using enough sunscreen.
-“To truly achieve the SPF on the packaging of the bottle, you should use at least two milligrams of sunscreen per square centimeter of skin,” he says.
-“This translates to a nickel-sized dollop to the face alone.
+“To truly achieve the SPF on the packaging of the bottle, you should use at least two milligrams of sunscreen per square centimeter of skin,” she says.
+“This translates to a nickel-size dollop to the face alone.
 That means that most adults need one ounce — or a full shot glass — to cover their entire body.”